Indigenous communities and climate-smart research

 The technological solution

 Establish climate-smart innovation units.
-By the end of the first year, we expect to have a characterization of the predominant indicators in the communities' productive systems, while at the end of the project we anticipate an increase in these indicators in terms of productivity and conservation of natural resources, and a reduction in the intensity of GHG emissions.
+By the end of the first year, key indicators of the production systems will be characterized, and by the end of the project, an increase in these indicators is expected in terms of productivity and natural resource conservation, along with a reduction in the intensity of GHG emissions.

 Participating countries